s0md3v/Arjun/README.md

 ### Why Arjun?

-- Anamoly detection with 9 factors
+- Anomaly detection with 9 factors
-- Suppots `GET/POST/POST-JSON`
+- Supports `GET/POST/POST-JSON`
 - Automatically handles rate limits and timeouts
 - Can import targets from BurpSuite, text file or a raw request file
 - Can passively extract parameters from JS or 3 external sources